sunshine274/MS4-handlettering-art-full-stack-website/README.md

 ## User Stories

 ### Site User Stories
-As a site visitor of WORD4U
+As a site visitor of WORD4U, I expect/need/want to:
 - have a personal account to view my profile
 - access my personal account info
 - recover access to my account
 - verify that my account registration was successful
-- view my order history and order confirmations
+### Shopper Stories
-- save my payment info
+As a shopper of WORD4U, I expect/need/want to: